Working With More Than One Doctor

 - Be more likely to experience medical errors.

-Have a health care team
+Having a health care team

 - Write down your doctors' names and what they do in your care.
 Give each doctor a copy of this information.

 - Ask your primary care doctor to coordinate your care.
 Your doctor will know all the tests, medicines, and treatments you are getting and help you with any problems.

 - Ask your other doctors to tell your primary care doctor their treatment plans, including tests, medicines, physical therapy, surgeries, and food or exercise suggestions or limitations.

 - Ask your primary care doctor to help you list all your medical problems and treatment plans.
 This will help you and your doctor track your care and find problems more easily.